+Non-compliant/

+Sub-a area Partially Compliant/Compliant

-Sub-area Non-compliant/ Partially Compliant/Compliant 8.1 Legal framework and cooperation agreement Not applicable 8.2 The joint programme Not applicable
+8.1 Legal framework and cooperation agreement Not applicable

+8.2 The joint programme Not applicable

 D. Conclusions and final remarks

 Please provide constructive conclusions and final remarks which may form the basis upon which improvements of the quality of the programme of study under review may be achieved, with emphasis on the correspondence with the EQF.